 - 11 public libraries in Connecticut from 8 grants totaling $191,900;

 - Nine public libraries in New Hampshire from nine grants totaling $134,000;

 - Four public libraries in Vermont from four grants of $80,000.

 (Take a virtual tour of New England’s public Carnegie Libraries here.)

 Rhode Island has only one Carnegie Library, but it’s a big one: the John Hay Library at Brown University.
-Carnegie donated $150,000 for the library, half the cost, and asked that it be named for Hay.
-Hay graduated from Brown in 1858, became Abraham Lincoln’s private secretary, U.S. Secretary of State and friend of Andrew Carnegie.
+Carnegie donated $150,000 for the library, half the cost, and asked that it bear Hay’s name.
+Hay graduated from Brown in 1858, became Abraham Lincoln’s private secretary, U.S. Secretary of State and friend of the tycoon.

 Carnegie’s academic libraries were larger and more elaborate than his spare, simple public libraries.
 The interior of the Williston Memorial Library at Mount Holyoke resembles Westminster Hall in England.

 In Massachusetts he also donated libraries to Tufts, Smith, Wellesley and Radcliffe.
-He gave a library to Norwich University in Vermont, the Hamilton Smith Library (now Hall) at the University of New Hampshire and Carnegie Hall at the University of Maine.
+He gave a library to Norwich University in Vermont and the Hamilton Smith Library (now Hall) at the University of New Hampshire.
+And he donated Carnegie Hall at the University of Maine.